8 Best CVAT Alternatives for Computer Vision Teams in 2026

 2. Label Studio β€” Flexible open source generalist

-• Multi modal annotation across all major data formats
+• Multi-modal labeling across all major data formats

-• ML backend for model assisted labeling and active learning pipelines
+• ML backend for model-assisted labeling and active learning

-• Free open source community edition; Label Studio Enterprise for advanced workflows
+• Free community edition; Label Studio Enterprise adds SSO, audit logs, and managed workflows

 Figure: Label Studio platform UI